DreymaR/BigBagKbdTrixTMK/docs/README.md

 * <b><a href="http://qmk.fm/">QMK (Quantum Mechanical Keyboard)</a></b> is a TMK-fork-gone-solo that deserves honorable mention
 * <a href="https://github.com/jackhumbert/qmk_firmware">The GitHub QMK repository</a>  (I don't use QMK myself, but it has a lot of documentation and more)

+<ins><i>Flashing tools:</i></ins>
+* [QMK Toolbox](https://github.com/qmk/qmk_toolbox/); "a collection of flashing tools packaged into one app.
+It supports auto-detection and auto-flashing of firmware to keyboards."
+  - On Windows: Asked whether to install drivers.
+Successfully installed a driver for the Hasu device.
+It showed up in Device Manager as "Atmel USB Devices -> ATmega32U4".
+* [DFU-programmer](https://github.com/dfu-programmer/dfu-programmer); "an implementation of the Device Firmware Upgrade class USB driver that enables (...)
+Atmel chips."
+  - This is a commonly used flashing tool on Linux.
+* [kp_boot_32u4](https://github.com/ahtn/kp_boot_32u4); "a simple bootloader for the ATmega32u4 family (...).
+The code size is <1kB and doesn't need drivers on Windows."
+  - Command-line-based.
+Seems compact enough?
+Installed w/ a Python script.
+Apparently, KeyPlus below uses it?
+* [KeyPlus](https://github.com/ahtn/keyplus); "an easy to use keyboard firmware (...) in beta".
+Precompiled, w/ a GUI.
+  - On Windows: Didn't find my Hasu (atmega23u4) device, at least not right away...?

 <br><h3>DONE:</h3>
-* Now witness the typing power of this fully operational USB-2-USB device!
-Happy hacking, brave and adventurous souls! ;-)
+* 2016-07: Now witness the typing power of this fully operational USB-2-USB device!
+Happy hacking, brave and adventurous souls!
 * 2018-01: Added a user function that allows for input of Unicode glyphs not in the layout using the AltGr(RAlt) modifier.
 * 2018-02: More advanced modifiers for Extend2+.
 Hold down, e.g., RShift then Caps (then release RShift) for Extend2.
 Can't use Alt keys (yet) on Win.
+* 2023-11: Added Sym mods.
+Some other rework: Removed Workman, DHk and Curl keymaps; added the Canary layout and made Extend respect CURLMOD instead.

 <br><h3>TODO:</h3>
 * Extend modifiers don't always stack?
 Caps+S+T+N didn't produce Ctrl+Shift+Left but ST keystrokes for me once; others have had no such problems.
-* Extend3–4?
-Would it be possible to implement some shortstrings at least?
-Memory limitations may preclude this for now.
 * Use the ScrollLock LED to show whether the second layout is active?
+* Port the BigBag4USB to the more popular QMK code platform?
+Does it support Hasu's USB-2-USB device?

 <br>